capiaas/potree-docs/docs/source/Contents/Sidebar.rst

 Navigation
 ----------------------
-Potree viewer have 4 Navigation controls which define its behavior.
+Capia 3D have 4 Navigation controls which define its behavior.

 **Earth Control**